The END: Estimation Network Design for games under partial-decision information: Conclusion

-\begin{IEEEbiography}[{ }]{Mattia Bianchi}{\space} is a Ph.D. candidate in the Delft Center for Systems and Control, TU Delft (NL).
+\begin{IEEEbiography}[{ }]{Mattia Bianchi}{\space} is a postdoctoral researcher at the Authomatic Control Laboratory (IfA), ETH Zürich, Switzerland.
 He received the Bachelor’s degree in Information Engineering and the Master’s degree in Control Systems Engineering, both from University of L’Aquila (IT), in 2016 and 2018, respectively.
+He received the Ph.D. degree in Automatic Control from Delft University of Technology (NL) in 2023.
 In 2018 he visited the Control Systems Technology group, TU Eindhoven (NL).
 In 2021-2022 he visited the Mechanical and Aerospace Engineering Department, University of California San Diego (USA).
 His research interests include game theory and operator theory to solve decision and control problems for complex systems of systems, in the presence of network coupling and uncertainty.
 He is recipient of the 2021 Roberto Tempo Best Paper Award at the IEEE Conference on Decision and Control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sergio Grammatico}{\space} is an Associate Professor at the Delft Center for Systems and Control, TU Delft, The Netherlands.
 Born in 1987, he received the Bachelor’s degree in Computer Engineering, the Master’s degree in Automatic Control Engineering, and the Ph.D. degree in Automatic Control, all from the University of Pisa, Italy, in February 2008, October 2009, and March 2013 respectively.
 He also received a Master’s degree in Engineering Science from the Sant’Anna School of Advanced Studies, the Italian Superior Graduate School (Grande École) for Applied Sciences, in November 2011.
 In 2013–2015, he was a postdoc researcher in the Automatic Control Laboratory, ETH Zurich, Switzerland.
 In 2015–2018, he was an Assistant Professor in the Department of Electrical Engineering, Control Systems, TU Eindhoven.
 He was awarded a 2005 F. Severi B.Sc.
 Scholarship by the Italian High-Mathematics National Institute, and a 2008 M.Sc.
 Fellowship by the Sant’Anna School of Advanced Studies.
 He is a recipient of the 2021 Roberto Tempo Best Paper Award at the IEEE Conference on Decision and Control.
 He is currently an Associate Editor of the IEEE Trans. on Automatic Control (2018–present) and of Automatica (2020–present). \end{IEEEbiography}